First of all, let’s discuss why people ask this question in the first place. There are two key reasons:

 - Your company has some internal policies that do not allow for frequent upgrades or using non-LTS software.

-- You are using ClickHouse in some secondary products that either does not require any complex ClickHouse features and do not have enough resources to keep it updated.
+- You are using ClickHouse in some secondary products that either do not require any complex ClickHouse features or do not have enough resources to keep it updated.

 stable anyway because of some recent feature that’s important for their product.